NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Logging in/index.rst

 .. note::

-    The first connection with an RSA token, you will be requested for a new PIN which must be at least 6 alphanumeric characters.
+    At the first connection with an RSA token, you will be prompted for a new PIN, which must be at least 6 alphanumeric characters.

 Selecting a Node
 ----------------

-Many RDHPCS systems allow selecting a specific host at login.
-After successful authentication at the bastion host, the output will display a list of available nodes, and then wait for 5 seconds.
+Many RDHPCS systems allow users to select a specific host at login.
+After successful authentication at the bastion host, the output displays a list of available nodes, and then waits for 5 seconds.
 An example is below.

-The gaea bastion host will then display the menu:
+The gaea bastion host then displays the menu:

 .. code-block:: shell